IAcademy

-Information and Communications Technology Academy, better known as iAcademy (stylized as iACADEMY) is a private, non-sectarian educational institution in the Philippines.
-The college offers specialized senior high school and undergraduate programs in fields relating to computer science, game development, multimedia arts, animation, and business management.
+Information and Communications Technology Academy, better known as iAcademy (stylized as iACADEMY), is a private, non-sectarian educational institution in the Philippines.
+The college offers specialized Senior High School and Undergraduate programs in fields relating to computer science, game development, multimedia arts, animation, and business management.

-The college has three campuses: Buendia Campus and iACADEMY Nexus in Yakal, which are both in the Makati Central Business District, and the Cebu Campus, which was formally inaugurated in 2023.
+The college has two campuses: iACADEMY Nexus in Yakal, located in the Makati Central Business District and the Cebu Campus, which was formally inaugurated in 2023.